-Note: this was originally published in July 2014 and has been updated as softwares and best practices change. 🙂 It also contains affiliate links.
+Note: this was originally published in July 2014 and has been updated as best practices change, software companies adjust, and I gain new firsthand experience. 🙂 It also contains affiliate links.

 But from a marketing standpoint, RSS ain’t so hot.
 We’re in an age where tracking and analytics are going crazy, but the data available for RSS subscribers is stuck in the past.

 Email marketing isn’t just for big businesses sending newsletters promoting themselves anymore.
 Over the past year or two, we’ve seen startups, bloggers, media companies, and more dive head first into email strategy.
 And I love it!

 It doesn’t matter what kind of blog you have – lifestyle, photo-based, business, or otherwise.
 It doesn’t matter if you’re blogging on behalf of a company or for yourself.
 If you have marketing metrics to track, email is more useful to you than RSS.

 So what do you do instead?
 Push email subscriptions.

 5 reasons your blog needs an email list

 That link above is a post I wrote years ago about why bloggers should push email subscriptions over RSS subscription and start growing their email lists.
 And it’s only become more important since then.
 Let’s review: